rhysd/notes-cli/README.md

 $ notes save
 ```

-It adds all changes in notes and automatically caretes commit.
+It adds all changes in notes and automatically creates commit.
 When `origin` is set as tracking remote, it pushes the changes to the remote.

 This is just a basic usage.
 Please see `--help` for more details.